Author: Theresa Lewin

 null

-In response to consumers, shareholders and regulators seeking more demonstrable ethical and sustainable practices from companies, businesses are issuing sustainability reports and profiling their environmental, social and governance (ESG) practices.
-Keen to promote positive brand reputation and environmental and social responsibilities, companies showcase their credentials and attract customers and investors seeking to work with organisations committed to a sustainable future.
-Businesses typically detail their ESG policies but, while this focus on sustainability is a positive development, it has also led to cases of false claims.
+Businesses communicating sustainability reports and profiling their environmental, social and governance (ESG) practices has become more prevalent as companies look to promote positive brand reputation and showcase commitments to a sustainable future.
+While this focus on sustainability is a positive development, it has also led to cases of false claims, or 'greenwashing'

-In many jurisdictions greenwashing is now a leading concern for shareholders, regulators, investors, customers, employees and the wider public.
+Greenwashing is a key issue for shareholders, regulators, investors, customers, employees and the wider public.
 Investors and consumers are placing increasing value in their decision-making on the green credentials of companies they invest in, and the products and services they purchase.

-The Corporations Act 2001 and the ASIC Act 2001 contain general prohibitions against businesses making false or misleading statements, or engaging in dishonest, misleading or deceptive conduct in relation to a financial product or financial service.
-In addition, the ACCC enforcement and compliance priorities for 2023‒24 included concerns relating to environmental claims and sustainability.
+The Corporations Act 2001 and the ASIC Act 2001 contain general prohibitions against businesses making false or misleading statements in relation to a financial product or financial service.
+The ACCC enforcement and compliance priorities for 2024‒252 again includes concerns about environmental claims and sustainability.

 ASIC interventions around greenwashing include: